Plants for Butterflies and Other Pollinators

 Awards: England's Royal Horticultural Society Award of Merit.

-According to Christian tradition, as Jesus carried the cross to Calvary a woman wiped his face with her handkerchief, leaving the imprint of Christ’s features, the vera iconica, meaning “the true likeness.”
+According to Christian tradition, as Jesus carried the cross to Calvary, a woman wiped his face with her handkerchief, leaving the imprint of the features of his face, the vera iconica, meaning “true likeness.”
 When the Catholic Church canonized the woman, the Church gave her the name Saint Veronica.
-Medieval gardeners named the plant after her due to a perceived likeness of the flower to her handkerchief.
-V. gentianoides was introduced to European garden cultivation in 1784.
-Grown in American gardens since 1850.
+Medieval gardeners named the plant after her due to the perceived likeness of the flower to her handkerchief.
+Introduced to European gardens by 1784.